 - Practice mindfulness and master the art of slowing down

 Living mindfully reconnects us with the present moment in a profound way.
 When we move from ‘autopilot’ to conscious, mindful action or just simply ‘being’, we can ease feelings of being overwhelmed and can achieve our goals with more ease.
 There is a natural ‘slowing down of time’ that we can sense when becoming more mindful, and as we become more present, our thoughts will also eventually stop racing.
 Practicing mindfulness based meditations and implementing the attitude of mindfulness into your day to day life can be a game changer when it comes to managing stress.
 At Inhabit we host regular Mindfulness & mediation sessions as well as workshops on the topic.
-Check out or daily schedule and event calendar for more details.
+Check out our daily schedule and workshops for Inhabit at Southwick st or the daily schedule and workshops for Inhabit at Queens Gardens for more details.